-Orthogonally self-assembled systems,1 sometimes self-sorted, are essential to generate complexity and function in biological and have therefore been transposed systems, to biomimetics,2-5 tissue-engineering,6-8 and optoelectronics.9-14 van Esch defined orthogonal self-assembly as the independent formation of two different supramolecular structures, each with their own characteristics that coexist within a single system;15 Whitesides initially described it as an individual but simultaneous self-assembly.16 Orthogonal self-assembly is very important to preserve integrity of multiple components and achieve synergistic property enhancement or introduction of new behaviour, whether macroscopically or at interfaces.
-Selfsorting is certainly one of the most appealing mechanisms to achieve this, as it also infers 'one-pot' processing.
-It can occur as a narcissistic self-sorting, in which identical molecules
+Orthogonally self-assembled systems,1 sometimes self-sorted, are essential to generate complexity and function in biological systems, and have therefore been transposed to biomimetics, 2-5 tissueengineering,^{6-8} as well as optoelectronics.^{9-14} van Esch defined orthogonal self-assembly as the independent formation of two different supramolecular structures, each with their own characteristics that coexist within a single system;15 Whitesides initially described it as an individual but simultaneous selfassembly.16 Orthogonal self-assembly is very important to preserve integrity of multiple components and achieve synergistic property enhancement or introduction of new behavior, whether macroscopically or at interfaces.
+Self-sorting is certainly one of the most appealing mechanism to achieve this, as it also infers 'one-pot' processing.
+It can occur as a rarer narcissistic self-sorting, in which identical molecules assemble separately from other components present, or a social self-sorting, which involves specific blending of components.17 The use of orthogonal binding motives has been considered of prime importance to achieve narcissistic self-sorting.18 In many cases, multiple H-bonding sites are introduced and tuned to differentiate the binding patterns^{19,20} of the different components, or very different constituents such as lipids and peptides are used.^{21,22} Some of these 'molecular codes', as classified by